Best Calorie Tracker App (2026): Tested and Ranked

 Bottom Line

-The right calorie tracker is the one whose strengths match how you actually log food.
+The right calorie tracker is the one whose strengths match how you actually log food across both workflows.
 For most users in 2026, that’s PlateLens.

 The 7 apps, ranked